mathesar-foundation/mathesar/docs/docs/configuration/env-variables.md

 - _**Required**_
 - Specifies the external databases to be managed by Mathesar.
-- A database is created automatically if the said name does not exist.
-So make sure the Database user used in the connection string has [**`SUPERUSER` Privileges**](https://www.postgresql.org/docs/current/role-attributes.html)
+- Mathesar will attempt to create databases for any that do not already exist.
+For this creation to succeed, you will need to ensure that the specified database user has [**`SUPERUSER` Privileges**](https://www.postgresql.org/docs/current/role-attributes.html).
 - Format:

     ```text